DrorMir/BlueTeam-Windows-LOLBins-Simulation/README.md

 ## Features

-- **Configurable Attack Scenarios**: Define a list of commands to simulate in a JSON configuration file, which can be populated from external repositories.
+- **Automated Command Extraction**: Automatically extracts attack commands from the LOLBAS project (Living Off The Land Binaries and Scripts) YAML files, categorizing them by Command, Description, Severity, and MITRE ATT&CK Tag.
-- **Repository Integration**: Easily import and parse attack commands from external YAML-based repositories (e.g., LOLBAS Project).
+- **Configurable Attack Scenarios**: Define a list of commands to simulate in a JSON configuration file (`commands.json`).
+This file is automatically populated from the LOLBAS project data.
 - **Detailed Reporting**: Generates an interactive HTML report with:
     - Overall success/failure statistics.
     - Filterable table of individual command execution results.